situ0020/ecommerce-website/accessibility-testing-report.md

 - {She completed the tasks easily}
 - {No issues with navigating or finding anything}
+- {Voiceover can be a bit confusing}

 ### {Anita Chanthavong}

 - {She completed the tasks}
-- {She had troubles completing a specific task…}

 ### {Melissa Roy}